kqwq/16-in-8-hours/README.md

 13 Dec 2021: Today I decided to program the following projects in less than 8 hours, or 30 minutes per project.
-Supposedly these are the types of projects you make in college.
-However, these projects by themselves are not very interesting.
-To spice it up, I will add more features to each of these projects.
-For example, Tic Tac Toe will be a multiplayer game with a built-in room game.
-Also, I will make all of these projects accessible through a web browser.
+Supposedly these are the types of projects you make in college.<br>
+To spice it up, I'm adding more features to each of these projects.
+For example, Tic Tac Toe will be a multiplayer and the Python projects will have a GUI.

 Python Projects
 1. Advanced Calculator